Former Haitian dictator Jean-Claude Duvalier dies at 63

 In a series of messages on Twitter, Haitian President Michel Martelly, accused by critics of being a Duvalier sympathizer, offered his condolences to the former dictator's family.

-"Despite our quarrels and our differences, we honour the departure of a true son of Haiti," Martelly wrote.
+"Despite our quarrels and our differences, we honor the departure of a true son of Haiti," Martelly wrote.

 Duvalier's son, Nicolas, is an adviser to the Martelly government, according to local media reports.